-Article: published in Nature Nanotechnology (2020) by Juan Carlos Cuevas, IFIMAC researcher and member of the Theoretical Condensed Matter Physics Department.
+Article: published in Nature Nanotechnology by Linda A. Zotti and Juan Carlos Cuevas, members of the Theoretical Condensed Matter Physics Department and IFIMAC researchers.

 The understanding of the charge transport in DNA molecules continues to be an open problem of fundamental importance for different disciplines such as biology, chemistry, physics, and electrical engineering.
 It is also very relevant from a technological viewpoint due to DNA’s ability to form versatile and complex programmable structures.
 Charge transport in DNA-based junctions has been a central topic in Nanotechnology for more than two decades and numerous experiments have been reported using a great variety of setups.
 Those experiments have yielded seemingly contradictory results that range from insulating to metallic behavior.
 As a consequence, the intrinsic charge transport mechanism in long DNA molecules is still not very well understood.
 The key problem so far has been that there is no experimental technique which is capable of simultaneously: (i) contact individual, suspended long DNA molecules with the electrodes, (ii) validate their presence between the electrodes, and (iii) form junctions stable enough to allow reproducible conductance measurements at different temperatures, which essential to elucidate the transport mechanism in any nanoscale device.